jeenakk/PURE_program/README.md

 4) Similarity measure (scaled to one)

 Generate and parse all data into their corresponding folders inside 'EntailmentData/'

+Running the baseine

+Adding F1 table to the final result

 Wiki of the results